gitjeff05/jupyterlab-minimalist-image/README.md

 ## Include Additional Packages

+Want to use ggplot or plotly?
 Simply modify the `requirements.txt` file and repeat the step in build.

-## Use Certificates so you can use https

-There are some nice tools for using https locally should the need arise.
-[Devcert](https://github.com/davewasmer/devcert) and [MakeCert](https://github.com/FiloSottile/mkcert) provide excellent tooling for not only generating certificates, but also for also signing them with a self-generated certificate authority.
-See the `./cert` directory as it has some direction to help you get setup with devcert.

-Once you have generated certs for localhost, it is as simple as mounting them and passing the location to the mounted certificates to jupyter lab:
+## Generate Self-Signed Certificates for `https`

+Assuming you have a generated your certificate and private key file, you can pass these to `jupyter lab` with the following:

 ```bash
 > docker run --rm -it -p 8888:8888 \